-After house sitting in Kyoto we travelled around the country and tried out a range of accommodation.
+After house sitting in Kyoto we travelled around the country with a Japan Rail Pass and tried out a range of accommodation.
 Prices may be high but standards are too and we didn’t have a bad experience.
 Everywhere we stayed had A/C and all but the traditional inn and temple had WiFi.
 It’s a good idea to book accommodation in advance, because you could end up paying a fortune if budget places are booked up when you get there.

 Here are various accommodation options that we tried and a few quirky options that we’d like to next time.

 You might assume that hostels are the cheapest place to stay in Japan, but actually our cheapest accommodation was in a business hotel booked online (see below).
 There are some benefits to staying in hostels though.
 You usually get much better facilities including a kitchen (which can save you money eating out), common area to relax and socialise in, WiFi, computers, bike hire and laundry.
 The staff are also much more likely to speak English (which isn’t commonly spoken elsewhere) and be able to help you out with information on the local area.